 The more labour-intensive sectors in agriculture are seriously affected by the impact of exchange rate volatility and ongoing uncertainty.
+The pig industry in 2019 exported a total of 250,000 tonnes valued at €950m.
+The UK remains very important with 96,000 tonnes exported in 2019 and 48,000 tonnes going to continental Europe.
+International markets such as China and other south eastern Asian countries have increased their imports, with Ireland exporting 110,000 tonnes of pigmeat in 2019.

-The pig industry in 2017 exported €792m, the UK is the most important market absorbing 56% of product, followed by China at 13%.
-The value of Irish poultry exports in 2017 reached €278m and the volume of birds processed reached a record high of 95.5m birds.
-In 2018 it is expected to reach 100m birds.
-The poultry sector is hugely exposed to the UK market with 80% of the export figure destined for the UK market.
-For Edible horticulture this is higher at 90% of exports going to the UK.
+The value of Irish poultry exports in 2019 reached €305m and the volume of birds processed reached a record high of 106m birds, an all-time record for production.
+The poultry sector is hugely exposed to the UK market with 71% of the export figure destined for the UK market, valued at €218m in 2019.
+For edible horticulture, this is higher at 90% of exports going to the UK, valued at €105m in 2019.